MaginnGroup/Cassandra/README.md

 those requiring computation of electrostatic interactions are included.

 **Documentation**.
 Chapter 3 of the [documentation](https://cassandra.nd.edu/index.php/documentation/) provides an overview of the files and workflow to setup a Cassandra simulation.
 Additionally, the [workshop materials](https://cassandra.nd.edu/index.php/documentation) contain more examples and slides that have been used for teaching.

+## <a name="contributing"></a> Contributing

+Depending on whether you are a user or a developer, you can contribute to Cassandra in the following ways:

+1. **User**
+    - Ask usage questions and participating in discussions using the forum (https://cassandra.nd.edu/index.php/community).
+    - Request new features using the forum (https://cassandra.nd.edu/index.php/community).
+    - Reporting bugs using GitHub issues (preferred) or forum (https://cassandra.nd.edu/index.php/community).

+2. **Developer**
+    - Contribute code or documentation using GitHub pull request workflow.
+See a primer on Cassandra Software Development on GitHub.
+See CONTRIBUTING.md for more details on the contributing process.
+    - Ask development questions (i.e. you are trying to fix a bug or contribute with a new feature) using Slack (https://cassandra-nd.slack.com/messages/general/).

 ## <a name="citation"></a> Citation